 It’s been a hot minute since I last updated my blog.
-Truth is, I’ve been so busy swanning around trying some of the latest openings in Birmingham City Centre that I got so caught up in the sin of Gluttony I forgotten to update my website.
+Truth is, I’ve been so busy swanning around trying some of the latest openings and food in Birmingham City Centre that I got so caught up in the sin of Gluttony I forgotten to update my website.
 Oh well.
 Here goes nothing!

-Located in Grand Central, Slim Chickens is one of the latest additions to arrive in the upstairs food court.
+Located in Grand Central, Slim Chickens is one of the latest Birmingham food additions to arrive in the upstairs food court.
 This fast-casual restaurant chain has a small serving freshly-cooked, buttermilk marinated, hand-breaded chicken tenders in portions of either 3, 5 or 7 depending on which odd number you fancy.
 Not forgetting they also serve small portions of 2 for the small kiddiewinkles.
 Prices range from £7.45 – 19.95 for the main meals which come with Texas Toast (practically garlic bread) fries, two houses sauces and a bottomless drink.
 If tenders don’t tickle your fancy, readily available is a selection of cooked-to-order chicken wings or mix and match meals and sandwiches (yet to try, look decent) if you can’t make up your mind.
 If you’re after a ‘healthier alternative’ – salads and wraps can be seen.

 The place has plenty of seating and chicken was succulent, tender and to my utmost relief, not dry as Gandhi’s flip flop.
 Sides can also be added if you’re after a big munch.
 Not forgetting, the jar desserts – a selection of chocolate brownie, strawberry cheesecake, banoffee, etc – are sitting in the cooler fridges at the front.
 This place isn’t groundbreaking but worth a shot if you’re looking for something a bit different than just the standard sushi, tapas or crepes from upstairs.
 My visit was thanks to a PR invite.